George Clive (died 1779)

-George Clive (born 1720, died 23 March 1779) was a British politician.
+George Clive (1720 – 23 March 1779) was a British politician.

 Background

 Clive was the son of Reverend Benjamin Clive, Vicar of Duffield, Derbyshire, and Susannah (née Floyer).
-His father was the uncle of Robert Clive, 1st Baron Clive ("Clive of India").
+His father was the uncle of Robert Clive, 1st Baron Clive (“Clive of India”).

 Political career

 Clive was elected Member of Parliament for Bishop's Castle in 1763, a seat he held until his death 16 years later.

 Family

 Clive married Sidney, daughter of Thomas Bolton, in 1763.
 They had four known children: